RogerXLera/LLMxMIP/README.md

 ExMIP: Experimental Evaluation
 ===================
-This repository contains the implementation of the algorithms and data of the experimental section of the paper "Constraint Reasoning and Large Language Models Join Forces: Providing Contrastive Explanations for Real-World Optimisation-Based Applications" by Roger X. Lera-Leri, Filippo Bistaffa, Athina Georgara, Juan A. Rodríguez-Aguilar.
+This repository contains the implementation of the algorithms and data of the experimental section of the paper "Constraint Reasoning and Large Language Models Join Forces: Providing Contrastive Explanations for Real-World Optimisation-Based Applications".

 Dependencies